Italian Micromosaic Picture, ca. 1865

 Director of American Furniture and Decorative Arts, Partner, Executive Vice President & Chief Auctioneer

-GUEST: Well, this picture has been in my family for at least three generations.
-But in 1968, where this painting was housed in a townhouse in Washington, D.C., there was a huge fire that gutted the townhouse.
-A lot of the roof came off, water dripping in, and the townhouse was never lived in again for the next 25 years, but when I went through things, I found this wrapped up in a, basically, an old sheet.
-And I thought it was a painting.
+GUEST: This picture has been in my family for at least three generations.
+But in 1968, where this painting was housed, in a townhouse in Washington, D.C., there was a huge fire that gutted the townhouse.
+A lot of the roof came off, water dripping in, and the townhouse was never lived in again for the next 25 years.
+But when I went through things, I found this wrapped up in basically an old sheet, and I thought it was a painting.
 I didn't know that it was not a painting.

-APPRAISER: Me, too.
-I believe that the frame is original.
-Underneath all that sort of goopy gold paint, probably the original gold leaf is still there.
-And they can do remarkable things as far as restoring the frame.
+APPRAISER: I believe that the frame is original.
+Underneath all that sort of goopy gold paint, probably the original gold leaf is still there, and they can do remarkable things as far as restoring the frame.
 I think it truly deserves that kind of attention.
-I think in light of its quality, um, its size, for auction purposes, I would estimate between $8,000 and $12,000.
+I think in light of its quality, its size, for auction purposes, I would estimate between $8,000 and $12,000.